Full Stack Developer - Cyber & Digital Forensics

 We'll assess you against these technical skills during the selection process:

 - Learning and development tailored to your role

 - A Civil Service pension

 This post attracts a Level 2 Flexibility Payment (FP) that is paid monthly with salary.
 This FP allows HMRC flexibility to change your work pattern, at short notice, to meet business needs.
-You will be expected to work longer hours from time to time, at weekends and outside your normal working hours/days (including bank holidays).
+You will be expected to undertake periods of On Call.
+You will also be expected to work additional hours, at weekends and outside your normal working hours/days (including bank holidays).

-In applying for a position and accepting the FP you agree that you can and will meet those flexibility requirements.
+In applying for a position and accepting the FP you agree that you can and will meet those attendance requirements.

 Details of the Flexibility Payment can be found in the attached document.

 Team members that are moving offices as a result of the Locations Programme will be entitled to a Moves Adjustment Payment for three years where they incur additional costs.
 This is calculated based on the difference between the costs of travelling to and from the new and old office, over a weekly period.
 You will get more detail on this as part of targeted locations move communications.